coderefinery/social-coding/content/software-licensing.md

 * **Example JLA Matches**: `MIT`, `Apache-2.0`, `BSD-3-Clause`

 * **Notice Preservation Nuance**: Permissive licenses are flexible, but they are not license-free.
 If you copy code from an Apache-2.0 or BSD-3-Clause project into your MIT-licensed repository, you must retain the original author's copyright statement and license identifier directly above the embedded code block.
+Your repository license covers *your* code.
+It does not relicense the embedded snippet — that code stays under its original license and its original copyright holder's terms.
+You are distributing one file containing two separately licensed contributions, which is why both notices must appear.

 * **Downstream Obligations**: Downstream users receive your project under your primary permissive license (e.g., MIT), but they must preserve both your overall copyright notice and the specific third-party notices attached to embedded snippets.

-* **Allowed Inbound Snippets**: In addition to the embedded permissive snippet, you can freely embed other permissively licensed code (MIT, BSD, Apache-2.0) or public domain waivers (CC0).
-You cannot embed copyleft code (e.g., GPL, EUPL) without upgrading your entire repository's license to match that copyleft license.
+* **Allowed Inbound Snippets**: In addition to the embedded permissive snippet, you can freely embed other permissively licensed code (MIT, BSD, Apache-2.0) or public domain waivers (CC0).Embedding **strong** copyleft code (GPL, EUPL) generally requires re-licensing your repository to match.
+Weak copyleft (LGPL, MPL-2.0) applies at a narrower boundary and often does not

 * **In-File Identification (SPDX)**: Mark both your overall file license and the specific embedded snippet using SPDX comments: